novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### **Financial Planning Library for Cubeplan users**
 If you are used to create **financial planning models in Cubeplan** then these other functions will be useful for you.

-**Contact your former Cubeplan distributor** to ask for module with these specific functions.
+**Contact your former Cubeplan distributor** to ask for the module with these specific functions.

 |Module| Title in Cubeplan|Pyplan Library|
 |-----|-----|-----|